jaycode/udacity-predict-customer-churn-with-clean-code/README.md

 pytest churn_script_logging_and_testing.py
 ```

+Logs of the pytest run are stored in the `./logs/` directory.

+Note: If you want to display the print outputs, you may run it with a `-s` argument.

 To do a test-run with all functions in the library, simply run it like so:

 ```
 python churn_library.py
 ```

+## Code Quality Metrics

+### Follows PEP 8 Guidelines

+ Running `pylint ./churn_libraries.py` gave me a score of 7.84.
+ Running `pylint ./churn_script_logging_and_tests.py` gave me a score of 7.62.

+### Runs Successfully

 Running the pytest command above locally produced the following output: